 MDL Minimum Detection Limit.
-This is the lowest concentration of a contaminant that
+This is the lowest concentration of a contaminant that mg/L Milligrams per liter; a unit of measure equivalent to parts per million (ppm)

 Nephelometric Turbidity Unit is a measure of the clarity of water.
 Turbidity in ppm parts per million; a unit of measure equivalent to a single penny in \$10,000